DorSenji/port-ghosting-detector/explained_code.md

 ---

-## 🧠 Why This File Exists
+## Why This File Exists

-This file is here to help beginners understand the code clearly, without needing to know advanced Python or networking tools.
+I am still learning and I always appreciate any kind of knowledge I receive by other coders.
+Wanted to return the favor to the community ;-)